khanonjs/khanon.js-website/public/docs-getstarted/installing-khanon-js.md

 ```

 To optimize bundle it is recommended to import elements through the full path.
 In this way the bundle builder will be able to perform tree-shaking.
-This must be done with Babylon.js imports as well.
+This must be done with Babylon.js and Khanon.js imports.

 ```
 import { HemisphericLight } from '@babylonjs/core/Lights/hemisphericLight'